 (SB 4.28.53)

-This idea of trying to imitate Krsna and a desire to become Him is our original problem.
+This idea of trying to imitate Krishna and a desire to become Him is our original problem.
 The more the jiva desires to become the Lord, the more he becomes entangled in the material existence.
 And similarly, the more we try to come back to our original position as the Lord's servants, the more independence we gain.
-This principle is very nicely expressed by Krsna in the Bhagavad-gita:
+This principle is very nicely expressed by Krishna in the Bhagavad-gita:

 The bewildered spirit soul, under the influence of the three modes of material nature, thinks himself to be the doer of activities, which are in actuality carried out by nature.